SUNY Downstate Medical Center

 Office of Minority Affairs is dedicated to helping minority students enter the field of medicine as effective and empathetic medical professionals and role models who inspire young people of any background or heritage to pursue dreams and opportunities in health care.
 This will ensure a healthcare workforce that is better equipped to provide culturally competent care to an increasingly diverse population.

-Visit the College Of Medicine Office Of Minority Affairs for more information.
+Visit the Office of Diversity Education and Research for more information.

 The Daniel Hale Williams Society